 This may be a major sore spot for me.
 Things went from bad to worse.
 The leader and I clashed over the stupidest things.
 I knew what he wanted, certain skills obtained.
 I knew he was angry about it.
 Hard to miss.
 I purposely didn’t unlock the skills.
 I instead said I wanted to talk about it.
 You know what he did?
 Directly insulted me with sentence number three.
 I was even about to agree to get the skill at my own pace.
 I shut down.
 Fast.
 Told him the negativity, the condescending nature of how everything was approached, was unnecessary, rude, completely out of line.

 He switched characters and never talked directly to me again.

-Gaaaaah, ok.
-Still angry.
 It’s the lack of trying to meet us halfway that really gets to me.
 To this day they see themselves as completely in the right.
 We don’t see ourselves that way.
 We are capable of looking back and seeing where we could’ve improved how we dealt with the situation.
-There were times we fed into it, circle jerking if you will, our anger.
+There were times we fed into it.
 That never helps.
 But, we did try to address our problems, and got ignored.

 The leader?
 He never wanted lead.
 But, he did have an idea of how he wanted the raid to be handled.
-People research the fights beforehand, and try them out in PUGs every week if we don’t down it.
+He wanted us joining PUGs every week if we didn’t down a fight continuing to work on the fight.
 He never, not once, told us that.
 Not until the big blow-out at the end.
 Even when we tried to talk about it.
 Even when I outright said, “If you have a problem, tell us, we’re big people, we can take it and we can work something out.”

 Communication.
 Use it, love it.
 Please, don’t let this happen.
 It doesn’t have to, it’s daunting, anxiety ridden territory.
-But, if you want to organize a group, you need to have a lot of it.
-If you want to participate in one, you need a little of it at least.
+But, if you want to organize a group or be a part of one you need to use it.
+Raiding is a team sport.